In general, the University of Connecticut grants credit for courses that are:

 - Completed with a minimum grade of "C."

-If you have participated in a concurrent partnership program while in high school, official transcripts should be sent to the University of Connecticut directly by the participating college or university.
-Credit is considered for transfer, but some restrictions can apply.
+If you have participated in a concurrent or dual enrollment program while in high school, official transcripts should be sent to the University of Connecticut directly by the participating college or university.
+Credit will be considered for transfer, but some restrictions can apply.
 Mathematics must be at the calculus level or above, and credit is awarded at the discretion of the Mathematics Department of the University of Connecticut.
 In addition, online laboratory science courses are not transferable.
 UConn considers all courses completed in partnership programs for transfer credit in keeping with NACEP standards.

 Course Credit Equivalencies

-If you enrolled in courses at a Connecticut college or university, or took AP courses or IB courses in high school, many of those equivalencies can be viewed online.
-All courses from other institutions and courses not listed on this site must be evaluated by our staff and faculty.
+If you enrolled in courses at a Connecticut college or university, or took AP courses or IB courses in high school, many equivalencies can be viewed online.
+Courses from other institutions or courses not listed on this site must be evaluated by our staff and faculty.